American Airlines Group Whale Trades Spotted

 What's The Price Target?

-Taking into account the Volume and Open Interest on these contracts, it appears that whales are targeting a price range from $19.0 to $22.0 for American Airlines Group in the over the last 3 months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $10.0 to $22.0 for American Airlines Group over the last 3 months.

 Volume & Open Interest Development

-In terms of liquidity and interest, the total open interest for American Airlines Group options trades today is 147,927 with a total volume of 19,283.
+In terms of liquidity and interest, the mean open interest for American Airlines Group options trades today is 24705.75 with a total volume of 55,042.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for American Airlines Group's options trades within a strike price range of $19.0 to $22.0 over the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for American Airlines Group's big money trades within a strike price range of $10.0 to $22.0 over the last 30 days.

 American Airlines Group Option Volume And Open Interest Over Last 30 Days